live-alchemy/portfolio/src/pages/2021-05-21-desolation-sound/index.md

 ---
 path: /tr-desolation-sound
-date: '2021-05-21'
+date: "2021-05-21"
-title: 'Desolation Sound by Kayak'
+title: "Desolation Sound by Kayak"
-subtitle: 'Paddling the waters of Desolation Sound'
+subtitle: "Paddling the waters of Desolation Sound"
-subject: 'Trip Report'
+subject: "Trip Report"
-tags: ['trip', 'kayaking', 'overnight', 'camping', 'paddling', 'marine', 'adventure', 'travel', 'pacific', 'ocean']
+tags:
+  [
+    "trip",
+    "kayaking",
+    "overnight",
+    "camping",
+    "paddling",
+    "marine",
+    "adventure",
+    "travel",
+    "pacific",
+    "ocean",
+  ]
-excerpt: 'A magical journey through paddler paradise'
+excerpt: "A mythical journey through paddler paradise"
-author: 'live alchemy'
+author: "live alchemy"
-class: 'blog'
+class: "blog"
-image: './Homeward.jpg'
+image: "./Homeward.jpg"
 ---

 # Desolation Sound

 This was my first time ocean paddling... ever!
 And first time on a multi-day kayak adventure.
 That said, it's my new favourite thing!
 As I continue to live a physical existance, my body has some messages for me and one of those is that my knees are not wild about going up and down mountains :/ So the idea of a traveling without the knee knackering ups and downs of backpacking has become increasinly appealing!
 Thus, kayak touring!

-I began emailing around to see what our options were for rentals and settled on Cortes Kayaks and a departure from Squirrel Cove off the West side of Cortes island with an eye to make it to Desolation Sound Marine Park of which I'd heard many wonderful things.
-The emails back were smooth and made it easy, the rates reasonable and so the plan was made to rent a double kayak for two nights and see how far we could get.
-Oh, and I'm traveling with one Thomas Basil these days, a mystical star being and an altogether lovely travel companion, she even let me include her in some photos!
+I began emailing around to see what our options were for rentals and settled on Cortes Kayaks and a departure from Squirrel Cove off the East side of Cortes island with an eye to make it to Desolation Sound Marine Park of which I'd heard many wonderful things.
+The emails back were smooth and made it easy, the rates reasonable and so the plan was set to rent a double kayak for two nights and see how far we could get.
+Oh, and I'm traveling with one Thomas Basil these days, a star being and an altogether lovely travel companion, she even let me include her in some photos!
 Here is our first stop, arriving after about an hour and a half of paddling from Squirrel Cove after an hour lesson on how to right a tipped kayak!

 ![Martin Island](./MartinIsland.jpg)